LLMs syntactically adapt their language use to their conversational partner: Measuring human-human adaptation

 Adaptation takes place if rule repetitions are more likely between the \cprime\ and \ctarget\ of the same conversation (where adaptation is possible), compared to a \cprime\ and \ctarget\ of different conversations (where no adaptation could have taken place).
-To make this comparison, we draw two samples for each rule across the \ctarget s of all conversations: one for which we check whether the rule has been uttered by the other speaker in the \cprime\ of the same conversation, and the other for which we check whether the rule has been uttered by a speaker in a random, unrelated conversation.
-We encode the presence of a rule in a binary variable \vprime\ for each sample, which is $1$ if the rule is present.
+In order to fit a model that can find such an effect, we sample data from our conversations in the following way: For each rule across the \ctarget s of all conversations, we draw two samples, one for which we check whether that rule has been uttered within the same conversation, but by the other speaker, and one sample for which we check whether that rule has been uttered by a random speaker of a random other conversation.
+Figure \ref{fig:sampling_process} depicts this process.
+For every sample, we encode whether a rule was found this way in a binary variable \vprime.
 Another binary variable, \textit{SameConv}, is used to indicate whether we looked for a prime in the same conversation ($1$) or in a different, random conversation ($0$).
 If repetitions are more likely between speakers within conversations, such that we see an effect of \textit{SameConv} on \textit{Prime}, we take that as evidence of cross-speaker adaptation.

 We further include features representing the log-frequency of rules across all conversations (\textit{ln(Freq)}), as more frequent rules are expected to be more likely to appear in any \cprime , and a variable \textit{ln(Size)}.
 This second variable encodes the amount of different rules that a speaker used in the \cprime\ of a conversation, i.e.~the size of the set of rules that we use to look for a prime; a larger set increases the probability of any rule to occur.
 We follow \citet{reitter2014} in excluding rules that appear only once in the whole dataset and rules that have disproportionately high frequencies (around $0.3\%$ of each dataset), because these rules are never primed or almost always primed.
 Including these rules in the analysis does not substantially change the results (see Appendix \ref{sec:analysis_all_rules}).
 We further remove structures that are lexically identical.